innabox/cloudkit-installer/README.md

 ## License

-This project is licensed under the Apache License, Version 2.0.
+This project is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).